SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

                     - 1a1.
 Incorrect credentials are provided.

         2. **Register**:
             - **Description**: Users are prompted to sign in with Discord.
-If they have not they are taken to the account creation screen and are prompted to enter a screen name, upload an avatar, provide spoken language preference(s), time zone, and date of birth.
+If they haven't registered with our app, they are taken to the account creation screen, where they must enter their registration preferences, including Spoken Language, Region, Timezone, Skill Level, and Game.
             - **Primary actor(s)**: User
             - **Main success scenario(s)**:
                 1. Successful sign-in via Discord authentication.